 Naaman begins by sharing an overview of the current economy status for both companies and employment in Malaysia, based on findings from the Department of Statistics Malaysia between the period of 10th April and 1st May 2020.
 He mentions how 67.8% of businesses have not been generating any sales/revenue during the Movement Control Order (MCO).
 68.9% of businesses resort to using their savings as the main source to accommodate their operating costs and working capital.

 Projections also have estimated that 42.5% of businesses require over 6 months to recover, whereas 1.9% will be unable to recover and are expected to close.

-Despite many businesses phasing into frugality, Naaman reassures the students how JurisTech is still on the constant hunt on recruiting new talents.
+Despite many businesses phasing into frugality, Naaman reassures the students how JurisTech is still on the constant hunt for recruiting new talents.
 Unlike most businesses out there, JurisTech hasn’t been heavily impacted by the surrounding effects of COVID-19.
-Reaching out to and dealing with clients overseas has turned more to convenience as it reduces the need for physical engagements, ultimately saving time and cost to conduct business.
+Reaching out to and dealing with clients overseas over the internet has proven to be more convenient as it reduces the need for physical engagements, ultimately saving time and cost to conduct business.
 Although financial institutions have become more hesitant in approaching business deals, JurisTech has still maintained a consistent and flowing revenue stream from existing clients, allowing us to continue doing business as usual.

 So what does it mean for software engineers who are soon to jumpstart their careers?
 Well, Naaman shares an abundance of advice and insights on building attributes and growing certain skills to stay relevant in today’s tech industry.
 Just like many businesses today, JurisTech has opted to new and stringent filtering criteria when hiring employees.
 Among many things, hiring managers would always focus on looking at a candidate’s CGPA.
 It’s just the reality.
 The reason is not to define a person as being smart, but rather towards assessing their diligence and discipline in pursuing their goals.